afspear/springAmpqDemo/README.md

 # springAmpqDemo
-Spring Boot application to demo Spring AMPQ
+Spring Boot application to demo Request Reply messaging.
+At this point, it's not using Spring AMQP, but just Apache Camel.

 To Run: